 McNaughton Lake Hiking Trail

-Located just off of Highway 47 south of Lake Tomahawk, the McNaughton Trail System is part of the sprawling Northern Highland-American Legion State Forest.
+Located just off of Highway 47 south of Lake Tomahawk, the McNaughton Trail System is part of the sprawling Northern Highland-American Legion State Forest that spans three counties in northern Wisconsin.
 The system follows old logging roads and is easy to traverse.
 It’s home to four different loops, ranging from just over a mile long to 4.31 miles in length.
 If you’re looking for a sunset spot, walk by one of the three lakes the trail system passes—McNaughton Lake, Helen Lake and Hawk Lake.
 A parking area can be found near Hawk Lake off Kildare Road.

 Hanson Lake Trail